 Downtown Heritage Districts: Many areas of Vancouver have heritage character and intangible cultural value (e.g., ethno-cultural community areas, Indigenous cultural heritage and sites).
-Specifically, Chinatown, Gastown, and Yaletown are recognized as historic urban landscape for their heritage value and significance, with Chinatown and Gastown designated as national historic sites.
+Specifically, Chinatown, Gastown, and Yaletown are recognized as historic urban landscapes for their heritage value and significance, with Chinatown and Gastown designated as national historic sites.
 These areas have existing detailed planning and urban design policy to guide change and development

 Downtown Eastside (DTES): The DTES is home to some of Vancouver's earliest neighbourhoods and the historic heart of the city.
 It has a unique and diverse character, intangible cultural heritage, and is deeply connected to its original Indigenous communities and early racialized settlers.
 Although there is a wide range of incomes across the neighbourhoods, the DTES consistently has a higher proportion of low-income residents, as well as those who rent their homes, than that of the city overall.
-Many residents are impacted by systemic inequities including racism, discrimination, poverty, homelessness, mental health and impacts of trauma, substance use and violence.
-Community networks, social enterprises and community services seek to address these inequities and build capacity for the future.
-The area is designated as a Community
+Many residents are impacted by systemic inequities including racism, discrimination, poverty, homelessness, mental health and impacts of trauma, substance use, and violence.
+Community networks, social enterprises, and community services seek to address these inequities and build capacity for the future.
+The area is designated as a Community Development Area and is guided by existing detailed neighbourhood planning policy.